2022 Annual Security Report

 NCC strongly encourages students, faculty, staff and guests of NCC, to report all crimes and public safety related incidents to the NCC Security Department in a timely manner.
 NCC is committed to providing the members of the campus community and it’s visitors with a stable and secure environment.
 All incidents or crimes reported to Campus Security will be reported as necessary, to the College’s Administration and to State and local authorities.
 Campus Security is available during all operational hours of the College, and are located strategically throughout each building.

-To report any criminal or suspicious activities that occur on the grounds of NCC, you should call Security by dialing 203-857-7223, or use extension 77223 from any campus phone; or you may call the Security Site Manager at 203-857-7219, or extension 77219 from any campus phone.
+To report any criminal or suspicious activities that occur on the grounds of NCC, you should call Security by dialing 203-857-7223, or use extension 77223 from any campus phone; or you may call the Security Site Supervisor at 203-857-7219, or extension 77219 from any campus phone.
 Each faculty and staff member has a silent alarm system on their office phone that they can activate during an emergency, which will immediately alert campus security to a possible threat.

 The NCC Security Department consists of 24 highly trained security officers.
 All officers receive training in first aid, Cardiopulmonary Resuscitation (CPR) and Automated External Defibrillators (AED).
 Security officers check IDs and provide guest passes, create student, faculty and staff IDs, conduct security checks, perform investigations and interview witnesses, monitor surveillance, inspect buildings and access points, control access for visitors and outside vendors, supervise parking, direct traffic and answer calls for assistance, such as motorist assists.
 Guards must remain alert, and look for anything out of the ordinary throughout their shift.
 They are primarily responsible for ensuring the safety and security of students, faculty, staff and visitors.
 They are unarmed and do not have authority to make arrests.
 NCC does not have a memoranda of understanding (MOU) or any other type of written agreement with any law enforcement agencies, however in the event of an emergency, guards may call for assistance from police, fire or EMS.
 The Norwalk Police Department or the Connecticut State Police have jurisdiction and respond to incidents on campus.